genia-dev/GeniA/README.md

 genia
 ```

-For more details jump to [docs](https://genia-dev.github.io/GeniA/getting-started/)
+For more details please see our [documentation here](https://genia-dev.github.io/GeniA/getting-started/)
+Once installed and granted with permissions, a few great example scenarios [can be found here](./media/)

 # Contributing
+We would appreciate your contributions! 🙌🌟💖
 👩‍💻➕👨‍💻 Fork GeniA repository, make your changes, and submit a pull request!
-We appreciate your contributions! 🙌🌟💖
 More details can be found [here](./CONTRIBUTING.md).

 # License